osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

-## Analyzing Models
+## <span id="analysis">Analyzing Models</span>

 Once you have a system model, you can use OSATE to analyze the model to confirm that the design meets your intended criteria.
 In this section we run a latency analysis over the end-to-end flows of a system.
-This section is not meant to be a tutorial on using any specific analysis, but instead is demonstration of
+This section is not meant to be a tutorial on using any specific analysis, but instead is a demonstration of

 * How to execute a typical analysis over a model.
 * Typical ways an analysis may report results.